bbookman/AI_summarize/src/templates/journal_prompt.md

 Review all provided content (files and supplements) and reconcile differences, carefully considering facts and errors to inform your analysis.

 Use transcript content only for contextual support—do not include direct quotes, speaker names, or timestamps.
 However, do note the word "journal" as this should trigger creating a journal section described below.

+Markdown section generation instructions:

+Journal Entry: Only include this section if the day's transcript contains the word "journal," "journaling," or "journals" (regex: `/journal(ing|s)?/i`).
+Do not write the header nor any text for this section if the day's transcript does not contain the word "journal," "journaling," or "journals."

+Health Data: Only include this section if the day's transcript contains the words like "weight", "steps", "walked", "Blood sugar" or "Blood Glucose".
+These words will be followed by a measurement.
+Do not write the header nor any text for this section if the day's transcript does not contain the words like "weight", "steps", "walked" or "Blood sugar" or "Blood Glucose".

+Psychologist Visit: The majority of visits to my psychologist occur on a Monday at 3 pm.
+These visits are usually 60 minutes long.
+Words such as "anxiety", "bipolar" or "mania" may indicate a visit has occurred.
+If no visit is encountered, do not include the Psychologist Visit section. o not write the header nor any text for this section if the day's transcript does not contain a visit to the psychologist.

 Markdown Document Structure
 START